ogr09/phantomjs_doc_ja/Troubleshooting.md

 ### Interactive Mode (REPL)

 If PhantomJS is launched without any argument, it starts in the so-called interactive mode, also known for [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) (read-eval-print-loop).
 This mode allows a faster cycle of experiment and script prototyping.
 PhantomJS REPL supports the expected features: command editing, persistent history, and autocomplete (with Tab key).
+Read more [[about REPL|REPL]].

 ### Remote Debugging